funduck/modular-notes/storage/README.md

 # Storage
-* `description.json` is a more simple and convenient to use in sources document describing methods
+* `description.json` document more simple and convenient to use in sources, describes methods of API
 * `config.json` is a config
 * `test/scenarios` test scenarios that should be used for all implementations
 * `test/config` test config